Afthab-07/aws-3tier-vpc-terraform/README.md

 ## Overview

-A highly available AWS network architecture with multi-AZ VPC, ALB, Auto Scaling, Bastion Host, Security Groups, NACLs, and CloudWatch monitoring.
+A highly available 3-tier AWS architecture with VPC, ALB, Auto Scaling, RDS database, and CloudWatch monitoring across multiple Availability Zones.
 This project demonstrates how to build secure and scalable cloud infrastructure using Terraform.

 ## Architecture